The number of fatal pedestrian-auto crashes increased more in 2015 than in any other year on record.

 Rely on an Experienced Attorney

 Speed and alcohol are usually a deadly combination in pedestrian-auto crashes.
-For a free consultation with an experienced personal injury attorney in Charleston, contact the David Aylor Law Offices.
+For a free consultation with an experienced personal injury attorney in Charleston, contact David Aylor Law Offices.
 We normally do not charge upfront legal fees in personal injury cases.